 A rash usually starts about 48 hours after exposure to the irritating substance.
 Common causes of contact dermatitis include:

 The location of the rash may provide a clue about the cause.

 Contact dermatitis does not usually occur with the first exposure to the irritating substance (allergen).
-Once a reaction to the substance occurs, a rash can occur in response to even very small amounts of the substance.
+After a reaction to the substance occurs for the first time, a rash can occur in response to even very small amounts of the substance.

 eMedicineHealth Medical Reference from Healthwise